patrick-llgc/Learning-Deep-Learning/paper_notes/deep3dbox.md

 	- Regress dimension and orientation first.
 	- The authors tried regressing dimension and distance at the same time but found it to be highly sensitive to input errors. --> This is understandable as dim and distance are highly correlated in determining the dimension of the bbox. (c.f. [depth in the wild](mono_depth_video_in_the_wild.md) to understand the coupling of estimation parameters.
 Sometimes an overall supervision signal is given to two tightly coupled parameters and it is not enough to get accurate estimate for both parameters)
 - Orientation of a car can be estimated fairly accurately, given ground truth (from lidar annotation).
 Angle errors are: 3 degrees for easy case, 6 for moderate and 8 for hard cases.
+- The translational vector (center of the 3dbbox) is calculated deterministically from solving linear equations.
+However the center of the 3dbbox can be calculated fairly easily with reprojecting the 2d bbox height and the center to the 3d world.
+See [monoPSR](monopsr.md) for a rough estimate of the 3D position.

 #### Technical details
 - Orientation KPI is AOS (average orientation similarity), average cosine similarity between predicted and gt orientations.